ektrah/nsec/docs/api/nsec.cryptography.key.md

 #### Exceptions

 ArgumentException
-: The length of `blob` is less than the value returned by
+: The length of `blob` is less than the size of the key BLOB.
+The maximum BLOB
+    size can be determined using the
     [[GetKeyBlobSize|Key Class#GetKeyBlobSize(Algorithm, KeyBlobFormat)]]
-    for the specified format.
+    method.

 FormatException
 : The algorithm for the key does not support the specified format.